VIDA-NYU/ache/docs/tutorial-crawling-tor.rst

   (if you already cloned the git repository, you won't need to download them).
   Download the following files and put them in single directory named ``config_docker_tor``:

   #. `tor.seeds <https://raw.githubusercontent.com/ViDA-NYU/ache/master/config/config_docker_tor/tor.seeds>`_: a plain text containing the URLs of the sites you want to crawl.
 In this example, the file contains a few URLs taken from https://thehiddenwiki.org/.
+If you want to crawl specific websites, you should list them on this file (one URL per line).
   #. `ache.yml <https://raw.githubusercontent.com/ViDA-NYU/ache/master/config/config_docker_tor/ache.yml>`_: the configuration file for ACHE.
 It basically configures ACHE to run a in-depth website crawl of the seed URLs, to index crawled pages in the Elasticsearch container, and to download .onion addresses using the TOR proxy container.
   #. `docker-compose.yml <https://raw.githubusercontent.com/ViDA-NYU/ache/master/config/config_docker_tor/docker-compose.yml>`_: a configuration file for Docker, which specifies which containers should be used.
 It starts an Elasticsearch node, the TOR proxy, and ACHE crawler.